Uniswap/docs/docs/sdk/v3/guides/liquidity/04-swap-and-add-liquidity.md

 In case a route was not found, we return from the function a `Failed` state for the transaction.

-## Constructing and executing the transaction to swap-and-add liquidity
+## Constructing and executing our swap-and-add transaction

 After making sure that a route was successfully found, we can now construct and send the transaction.
 The response (`SwapToRatioRoute`) will have the properties we need to construct our transaction object: